 Join a meet-up group

 The preeminent group to go to for inspiration, advice, and just to meet plenty of like-minded people is Meet, Plan, Go!.
-They hold an annual event to promote the ideas of career breaks, sabbaticals, and long term travel, and many cities hold informal meet-ups each month as well.
+They have held nation-wide events to promote the ideas of career breaks, sabbaticals, and long term travel, and many cities hold informal meet-ups each month as well.
 This group is great for all travel lovers – those who need that nudge to get them out the door, and those who are actively planning their own getaway.
 Meet, Plan, Go! is especially great for those who don’t have anyone else in their lives who get what it is they are doing.
 You may also want to check out Meetup in your city to see what type of travel groups exist.
 If there isn’t one that interests you, you can always start your own.

 Spend as much time as possible with loved ones